AI Discovery

 defenseclaw agent signatures list

-defenseclaw agent signatures install <pack>
+defenseclaw agent signatures install ./corp-signatures.yaml

-defenseclaw agent signatures validate <path>
+defenseclaw agent signatures validate ./corp-signatures.yaml

-defenseclaw agent signatures disable <id>
+defenseclaw agent signatures disable codex

-defenseclaw agent signatures enable <id>
+defenseclaw agent signatures enable codex

+disable and enable take an individual signature ID, not a pack name; use signatures list to find the ID.
 The bundled pack covers every connector listed in Capability matrix.
 Custom packs are useful when you ship internal AI tooling and want it surfaced as a first-party signal rather than unknown.

 agent discover